pconenna/11-notetaker/README.md

 ## Credits
 I worked mostly alone.
 I got a small amount of help from Brian Baker because I did not realize that my post method to create a note was not working properly at first because I did not write a proper response.
+I used the same fsUtils functions from the mini project.

 ## License
 Please refer to the license in the repo.